Stakdek/zope/README.md

 ### settings.sh

-## Allow custom modules in Products.PythonScripts
 This file is sourced when installation starts.
 Its variables are consumed in `install.sh`.
-It allows some settings like which python interpreter is used to start from.

-When using `ìnstall.sh` to create the environment the steps would be the following:
+See comments in `settings.sh` for further detaills.

+## Allow custom modules in Products.PythonScripts

+The following steps describe how to setup the `PythonScripts` product to allow arbitrary python modules in zope python scripts.

 First create a new python module inside the Prodcuts folder: